Justice on Trial

 I love jazz.
 I am not pretending to be an expert on any type of music.
 But I like music, it is definitely part of who I am.
 I pick music according to my mood.
 I went to Manchester University in the early 90s when it was the centre of dance music.
 I was at The Hacienda every Friday night for several years.

-So that kind of dance music and electronic music of different kinds.
+That kind of dance music and electronic music of different kinds.
 But I still like rock music, I love Bruce Springsteen, I love electro pop from the 80s and 90s.

 I think we live in a really interesting time for music.
 It went through a tough patch when everybody was getting their music for free and musicians were not making any money.
 The diversity of music was shrinking before streaming was monetized.